Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Methodology

 \subsection{ViT Decoder}

-Since we have two modalities of reconstruction task, two decoders are involved in our network.
-The inputs of two decoders $De=\{de_v,de_d\}$ are consisting of the shared encoded visible patches $e$, and two modalities mask tokens $\{m_v, m_d\}$, so that we have $de_v = \{e, m_v\}$, $de_d = \{e, m_d\}$.
+Since we have three modalities of reconstruction task, three decoders are involved in our network.
+The inputs of three decoders $De=\{de_v,de_d,de_t\}$ are consisting of the shared encoded visible patches $e$, and three modalities mask tokens $\{m_v, m_d, m_t\}$, so that we have $de_v = \{e, m_v\}$, $de_d = \{e, m_d\}$, and $de_t = \{e, m_t\}$, where $v,d,t$ represent RGB, Depth, and Thermal.
 Each mask token is a shared embedding vector that represents a missing patch to be predicted in each decoder.
 Following the mask token design in ~\cite{mae_2021}, where removing the mask token from the encoder can not only improve the accuracy but also speed up the training process.
 The decoder position embeddings are also added to the input, otherwise, it would have no information about their location in the image.
-The decoder has another stacks of Transformer blocks, which are also defined as Equation.\ref{eq:t1} and Equation.\ref{eq:t2}.
+The decoder has stacks of Transformer blocks, which are also defined as Equation.\ref{eq:t1} and Equation.\ref{eq:t2}.
 The last layer of a decoder is a linear projection whose number of output channels equals the number of pixel values in a patch.
-The decoders are only used during pre-training to conduct the reconstruction tasks and only the encoder is used for downstream AU detection.
+The decoders are only used during pre-training to conduct the reconstruction tasks and only the encoder is used later for multi-modal representation learning on AU detection.

+In general, the last several layers in an autoencoder are more specialized for reconstruction but are less relevant for recognition~\cite{mae_2021}.
+The last layer of the encoder is adapted to the recognition task in fine-tuning, which means the decoder has less impact on improvement.
+Inspired by the asymmetric design of MAE, we also design different decoders for image, depth, and thermal due to the different complexity of reconstruction tasks, i.e., 12 layers of blocks in the encoder, 8, 4, and 4 layers of blocks in the decoder for visual RGB, depth, and thermal respectively.